ldhandley/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

  - Class: number
  - Unit of measurement: seconds

+## Description of the Variables in the averaged_data.csv file

+### General Description
+ - Dimensions: this dataset is 180 observations (rows) of  81 variables (columns)
+ - Summary of the data: there is one observation for each activity performed by each research subject (30 subjects x 6 activities = 180 observations).
+For each of these observations, the mean value is provided for the remaining 79 measurements made by the Samsung Galaxy S II accelerometer and gyroscope (mean and standard deviation values).
+ - All variables in the data are the same as those described for all_data.csv above.

 ## Sources
 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012